rickstaa/stable-gym/simzoo/envs/classic_control/cartpole_cost/README.md

 *   Episode length is greater than 200.
 *   The cost is greater than 100.

-## Environment goal
+## Environment goals

+### Stabilization task

-The pendulum starts upright, and the goal is to prevent it from falling over by increasing and reducing the cart's velocity.
-This needs to be done while the cart does not violate set position constraints.
+The stabilization task is similar to the one of the original `CartPole-v1` environment.
+The pendulum starts upright, and the goal is to prevent it from falling over by increasing and reducing the cart's control force.
+This must be done while the cart does not violate set position constraints.
 These constraints are defined in the cost function.

+### Reference tracking task

+Similar to the stabilization task but now the card also has to track a cart position reference signal.

 ## Cost function

 The cost function of this environment is designed in such a way that it tries to minimize the error of a set of states and a set of reference states.
 It contains two types of tasks:

+*   A stabilization task.
+In this task, the agent attempts to stabilize a given state (e.g. keep the pole angle and or cart position zero)
 *   A reference tracking task.
 In this task, the agent tries to make a state track a given reference.
-*   A stabilization task.
-In this task, the agent attempts to stabilize a given state (e.g. keep the pole angle and or cart position zero)

 The exact definition of these tasks can be found in the environment `cost()` method.